 Well, actually, pretty far.

 When confronted with this question in the Silver Age, Superman writers came up with a goofy explanation involving super-hypnosis and Kryptonian glasses.
 They didn’t have to try that hard.
-There are three legitimate and believable reasons that people don’t immediately recognize Clark Kent as Superman.
+There are legitimate and believable reasons that people don’t immediately recognize Clark Kent as Superman.

-Why would anybody in this scenario choose instead to live life as a meek bumbling reporter who gets picked on by office bullies and who is basically invisible to the woman he loves?
+Why would anybody in this scenario choose instead to live life as a bumbling reporter who gets picked on by office bullies and who is basically invisible to the woman he loves?

 This is the first reason people in the DC Universe don’t instantly figure out Superman’s secret identity: there’s no reason to assume he has one.
 After all, it’s not like he wears a mask.
 He’s pretty much the ideal man living the ideal life.
 Who would want to hide from that?
-Moreover, if he were to hide from that, why would he deliberately choose to be somebody that people treat with the same respect as something they scraped off their shoe?
+Moreover, if he did hide from that, why would he deliberately choose to be somebody that people treat with the same respect as something they scraped off their shoe?

 Why doesn’t Lex Luthor, a genius among geniuses, figure out such a simple ploy?
 Well, he actually did in the 1980s.
 He used a machine to figure out important facts about Superman and came up with this piece of data: